Louis Waller: Personal life

 Waller was born in Siedlce, Poland, on 10 February 1935.
 He was the only child of Jankiel (Jack) and Haya (Hilda) Waligora.
 Realising their Jewish family was in danger of persecution from the increasingly threatening National Socialist regime in Germany, Waller's parents managed to flee to Australia in 1938.
 Upon landing in Melbourne, the family changed its name to Waller.
 The majority of his family remained in Europe, however, and they were murdered during the Holocaust.

 In Australia, Waller attended University High School in Melbourne.
 He then studied law at the University of Melbourne, obtaining a Bachelor of Laws with Honours.
 When he graduated in 1956, he went to England where he obtained a Bachelor of Civil Law from the University of Oxford (Magdalen College) with First Class Honours.

 He married Wendy Poyser in 1959 and they together had (four) three children: (Michael (dec.)), Anthony, Ian and Elly.
 Anthony and Elly live in Israel.
-Ian practises as a barrister in Melbourne and was appointed Queen's Counsel in 2007.
+Ian practised as a barrister in Melbourne and was appointed as a judge of the Supreme Court of Victoria in 2023.

 Waller died on 8 October 2019, at the commencement of the Yom Kippur festival.